matteofigus/api-benchmark/README.md

 # Tuning
 You should tune your machine to remove any OS limits in terms of opening and quickly recycling sockets.

-# Contributing

-For the latest updates and release information follow [@matteofigus](https://twitter.com/matteofigus) on twitter.
-Feel free to open new Issues in case of Bugs or Feature requests.
-Pull requests are welcome, possibly in new branches.

 ### Linux and Mac OS X
 ```sh
 sudo sysctl -w kern.maxfiles=25000